deepstreamIO/ds-demo-retrospective-board/README.md

 And that's it, the only user who can edit their cards has to be the same as the cards creator.

-Let's introduce a tiny bit of scope creep, and allow the `scrum-master` to edit any card, and be the only one who can delete cards.
+Let's introduce a tiny bit of scope creep, and allow the `scrum-master` to edit any card and be the only one who can delete cards.
 Luckily we added this earlier on in the user config so we have access to user roles.

 ```yaml
 record: